Minerva142/DenseRetrievalProject/README.md

     | epochs           | 3                   |
     | optimizer        | AdamW               |

 * [aprroach_2](https://github.com/Minerva142/DenseRetrievalProject/blob/main/model_implementations/projectBertWithReRank_2.py) is dense retrieval with reranking model .Training them with multiple positive and negative documents for each query.
 It uses already pre-trained(for starting point) cross encoder model as reranker and also use dual encoder for retrieving part.
-BCEWithLogitsLoss is used while training for cross_encoder and cross entropy loss used for dual_encoder .
+BCEWithLogitsLoss is used while training for cross_encoder and cross entropy loss used for dual_encoder. this approach is actually an approach that uses both a bi-encoder and a cross encoder, the bi-encoder lists the top 100 documents, then the cross encoder re-ranks these 100 documents and reduces them to 10.
 Here are the setup values:
   | Parameter                | Value                                      |
   |--------------------------|--------------------------------------------|
   | dual_encoder             | microsoft/mpnet-base                      |